 Our Personal Effort

 Beginning in 2015, we started the Riparian Restoration, an annual trip down the Wild & Scenic Rogue River focused on invasive plant removal.
-With the help of the US Forest Service, we can identify areas along the wilderness section of the Rogue River that have become overwhelmed with invasive plants.
+With the help of the BLM, we can identify areas along the wilderness section of the Rogue River that have become overwhelmed with invasive plants.
 With a primary focus on Scotch broom, our Uprooters are put to work helping to restore the riparian zone along the river’s edge.
 We support the protection of our beautiful Rogue River and other rivers and plan to continue our efforts towards chemical free wilderness areas.